 1. Prioritize.In a perfect world, the day would have enough hours for you to complete everything on your list and nothing would stand in the way.
 In this world, life happens.
 If you know what MUST be done and what could be done and what needs to be done at some time, it makes letting things go a little easier.
 Does the floor HAVE to be mopped again this week?
 Does the refrigerator HAVE to be cleaned out today?
 Learn to let it go.
 In the end, even if you don’t check off any of your to-dos, things will still get done.

 Life can be hectic.
+Life will be unexpected.
+Life will not likely play by your rules.
 By following these few, simple guidelines it becomes more tolerable.
-Peace isn’t something you gain by doing it all, it’s something you learn to find in the midst of the doing.
+Peace isn’t something you gain by doing it all, it’s something you learn to find in the midst of the doing what you can despite the chaos swirling around you.